opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 - `-h, --help`: Displays help information about the script and its options.
 - `-s, --silent`: Provides minimal output.
-- `-v, --verbose`: Provides verbose output for debugging purposes.
+- `-v, --verbose`: Provides a verbose output for debugging purposes.

 ### Examples